psfoley/openfl/docs/running_the_federation.start_nodes.rst

 1. Open a new terminal, change the directory to the workspace, and activate the virtual environment.

-2. Now run the collaborator that was labelled *one* using the :code:`fx` command.
+2. Now run the collaborator that was labelled :code:`one` using the :code:`fx` command.

     .. code-block:: console